radio-astro-tools/tutorials/quick_contribution_tutorial.rst

 with minimal vetting process and without any guarantee of reliability or accuracy.
 We encourage interested visitors to contribute by adding their own useful python routines.
-The radioscripts_contrib collection operates out of a Git Hub repository.
+The radioscripts_contrib collection operates out of a GitHub repository.
 Below is a very quick and very dirty tutorial on how to contribute your own code to the repository.
 This will not make you a Git master, but it will let you get the job done.
 If you're interested in a more in depth look at